sonosaurus/sonobus/README.md

 # Building

 To build from source on macOS and Windows, all of the dependencies are a part of this GIT repository, including prebuilt Opus libraries.
-On Linux, you'll just need to have `libopus` installed.
+On Linux, you'll just need to have `libopus` and `libjack` installed, as well as their appropriate development packages.

 ### On macOS